microsoft/pxt-ev3/docs/troubleshoot.md

 # Troubleshooting download problems

-If your're having trouble getting your code onto the @boardnickname@, try these steps to see if you can fix the problem.
+If your're having trouble getting your code onto the EV3 Brick, try these steps to see if you can fix the problem.

 ## Can I see the **@drivename@** drive on my computer?

-When your @boardnickname@ is connected to your computer, you should see a new drive called **@drivename@** attached.
+When your EV3 Brick is connected to your computer, you should see a new drive called **@drivename@** attached.

 On Windows, it looks like this in Explorer: